228Labs/freeplay-google-demo/freeplay.md

 from freeplay_python_adk.client import FreeplayADK FreeplayADK.initialize_observability()
 ```
-You'll also want to pass in the Freeplay plugin to your App in your init file
+You'll also want to pass in the Freeplay plugin to your App in your init file.
 ```

 from app.agent import root_agent